-Applications for proposed projects applying for Housing Credits must contain not fewer than 12 units.
-Applications for proposed projects applying for Housing Credit combined HOME funds must contain no fewer than 12 units and no more than 56 units.
-Applications for proposed projects applying for Housing Credit, Multifamily Revenue Bonds and HOME must contain not fewer than 12 units.
+Applications for proposed projects applying for Housing Credits must contain a minimum of 12 units.
+Applications for proposed projects applying for Housing Credit combined with HOME funds must contain a minimum of 12 units and may contain a maximum of 56 units.
+Applications for proposed projects applying for Multifamily Revenue Bonds must contain a minimum of 12 units.